N-cizauskas/Comparing-Simulated-and-Synthetic-Data-Types-COVID/README.md

 The simulated and synthetic data are compared between data types and sample sizes by measuring the treatment effect using the chi-squared analysis.
 The standard mean difference was also calulcated and graphed.

+All_Sim_Synth_Script.R contains the pipeline for synthetic data generated using the CART method.
+All_Sim_Synth_Script_Rand.R contains the pipeline for synthetic data generated using the random sampling method.
+All_Sim_Synth_Script_LL.R contains the pipeline for synthetic data generated using the linear/logisitc regression method.

 ## Installation